elasticio/api-docs/source/includes/_tenants.md

 #### Authorization

-This endpoint is available to all the patforms' users.
+This endpoint is available to all the platforms' users.

 ## Update Tenant's roles